trewqpoiuuy/stevens.institute/README.md

 - Discuss, plan, and design all major pages of the site.
 Defining requirements for each page.

 ### System Design
-- Using the requirements specified above, design and implement the site's database structure.
+- Following the requirements specified above, design and implement the site's database structure and create setup scripts.
 - Discuss how requests will be routed and write the web server's configuration file.

 ### Implementation
+- todo

+### Unit Testing
 - todo

 ## Dependencies